NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

-In use cases where the number of qubits requires the multi-node multi-GPU simulator (:code:`nvidia-mgpu`) to simulate each virtual QPU, multi-QPU distribution capability is provided by the remote simulator target (:code:`remote-sim`).
+In use cases where the number of qubits requires the multi-node multi-GPU simulator (:code:`nvidia-mgpu`) to simulate each virtual QPU, the remote simulator target (:code:`remote-sim`) provides a platform that distributes the application code across multiple virtual QPUs.
+In contrast to the :code:`multi-qpu` platform, each virtual QPU is simulated by a :ref:`multi-GPU multi-node statevector simulator <nvidia-mgpu-backend>`.

 Specifically, this :code:`remote-sim` platform encapsulates simulated QPUs as independent HTTP REST server instances (:code:`cudaq-qpud`).